pvd-dot/personal-website-infrastructure/README.md

 The CDK directory contains two stacks:

- - `PersonalWebsiteCertStack`, which provisions the following
+ - `CertStack`, which provisions the following
    - Route53 hosted zone
    - ACM Certificate for HTTPS

+ - `VPCStack`, which provisions the following
+   - VPC
+   - [fck-nat](https://fck-nat.dev/stable/) NAT Gateway (used over AWS managed NAT Gateway to save on costs)

  - `PersonalWebsiteStack`, which provisions the following
-   - VPC
    - ECS Cluster with a single t3.nano
    - EC2 Service with a single task
    - Application Load Balancer that requires HTTPS